 In this role David sets the policy agenda by promoting discussion on issues that contribute to economic activity and growth in Western Sydney.
 He has been instrumental in the Badgerys Creek Airport, Powerhouse to Parramatta, and Sydney Olympic Park to Parramatta Light Rail advocacy conversations.

-Paddy is a registered company auditor, a partner at PwC and is also Deputy Chair of its Board of Partners in Australia.
-She has over 25 years' financial experience with PwC in the UK and Australia across a broad range of clients with a focus on the retail, consumer and agribusiness sectors.
+Paddy is Deputy Chair of PwC Australia's Board of Partners and a member of the Global Board overseeing the PwC network.
+She has over 25 years' financial experience with PwC in the UK and Australia advising a broad range of clients with a focus on retail, consumer, hospitality and agribusiness.
 She is also a Trustee of the Historic Houses Trust of NSW (Sydney Living Museums) and a governor of the Sir David Martin Foundation.

 Angela holds a BA in Politics, Philosophy and Economics from Oxford University.

-He was Executive Producer on the factual series DNA Nation for SBS and the ABC3 teen drama series Ready for This and produced the SBS feature documentary Deep Water: The Real Story.
+He is currently Executive Producer on the factual series DNA Nation for SBS and the ABC3 teen drama series Ready for This.

-Darren is the Deputy Chair of the Council of the Australian Film, Television and Radio School (AFTRS), and in 2012 was the recipient of the prestigious AFTRS Honorary Degree.
+Darren currently serves on the board of Screen NSW and is the Deputy-Chair of the Council of the Australian Film, Television and Radio School (AFTRS), and in 2012 was the recipient of the prestigious AFTRS Honorary Degree.

 Diana has a long held enthusiasm for the Sydney Festival and in her executive career was one of the major sponsors under the GIO brand.